giovanni-cutri/flashpoint-playlist-sorter/README.md

 ## Setting up

+Make sure you have Python 3 installed on your machine.

 - Download the *flashpoint.py* file from this repository and place it in any folder.
 - Inside that same folder, you will need to copy two files:
     - The playlist you want to sort, in JSON format (which is the default export format from the Flashpoint launcher);